Wasting time in meetings?

 Studies and surveys show that 25-50% of meeting time is wasted or irrelevant.
 What’s worse is that as much as people hate meetings, no one seems to care that bad meetings continue to be scheduled, held, and slept through.

-In one extensive survey of Fortune 500 companies, researchers found that, “[these] organizations do little or nothing to assess the return on this meeting investment or to take substantive steps to assure the investment is a good one.”
+In a survey of Fortune 500 companies, researchers found that “[these] organizations do little or nothing to assess the return on this meeting investment or to take substantive steps to assure the investment is a good one”.